 Despite Buddy’s obviously serious injuries, I was hugely relieved and, ignorantly perhaps, hopeful about the surgery.
 After all, I told myself, he was still young, and he’d made it to our house from wherever he had been.

 The first thing I did when we arrived home was head out in my truck to take down all of the posters, not for practical reasons, but for the sheer relief, joy, and gratitude.
 Never had our section of the valley―the roads, ditches, fields, homes both solid and sadly ramshackle, tractors, farmworkers, children, cats, dogs, blossoming alfalfa, seven-foot-high weeds―looked so lovely.
 I savored the removal of every poster, while, with some shame, acknowledging the wisdom, not to mention the simple humanity, of tacking them up in the first place.
 I thanked the fair skies that had occurred over the previous three days and the muddy ditch that may have cradled Buddy while, broken and torn, he mustered the strength to return.
 Acknowledging once again my own carelessness, I apologized to the desert skies for my blanket condemnation of my neighbors.
-Finally, I blessed my rational and compassionate wife.
+Finally, I blessed my calm and compassionate wife.

 That evening, we returned to the clinic and saw Buddy: sedated, an IV line in his forepaw, under several layers of warmed blankets, and breathing regularly.
 He had survived the surgery, which revealed that his liver and intestines had partially entered his chest cavity through the ruptured diaphragm.
-Beholding him, I was so grateful that, if he did not survive the trauma, at least he did not die slowly, in agony, filthy, forgotten, in a ditch, beneath a gathering whirlpool of soaring vultures.
+Beholding him, I was so grateful that, if he had not survived the trauma, at least he did not die slowly, in agony, filthy, forgotten, in a ditch, beneath a gathering whirlpool of soaring vultures.

 In the desert wildlands, I continued to make an exception, for I knew he was safe there.
-Once again, in pink and lavender evenings, we sat together at Vevay, on a knoll above the Southern Pacific track.
+Once again, in pink and lavender evenings, we sat together at Vevay on our knoll above the Southern Pacific track.
 We watched the lights of El Paso and Juárez blossom in the east.
-With the approach of a freight train, I held Buddy firmly by the chest and collar.
-Sometimes, obeying the red light of a block signal, a clamorous train came to a halt right beside us, and in so doing seemed to become a black hole into which all the noise of the world, including that of the train itself, was sucked, creating a vast and eerie silence underscored by a mile or more of dark and brooding steel on wheels.
+With the approach of a freight train, I held Buddy firmly.
+Sometimes, obeying the red light of a block signal, the train came to a halt right beside us, and in so doing seemed to become a black hole into which was sucked not only the clamor of the train, but the noise of the entire world, creating a vast and deep silence underscored by a mile or more of dark and brooding steel on wheels.